-ImmunoGen Inc. (IMGN) rose the most in a month after partner Roche Holding AG (ROG) said a breast cancer drug delayed the disease worsening in a patient study.
+ImmunoGen Inc. (IMGN:US) rose the most in a month after partner Roche Holding AG (ROG) said a breast cancer drug delayed the disease worsening in a patient study.

 ImmunoGen climbed 4.7 percent to $14.39 at the close of trading in New York, its biggest one-day gain since Feb.
 23. The Waltham, Massachusetts-based company has gained 62 percent in the past 12 months.